 - Confusion or problems staying awake

-- Yellow color in your skin and whites of your eyes (jaundice)
+- Yellow color in your skin and the whites of your eyes (jaundice)

 Runyon BA.
-Ascites and spontaneous bacterial peritonitis.
-In: Feldman M, Friedman LS, Brandt LJ, eds.
+Ascites and spontaneous bacterial peritonitis In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 91.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 93.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.